NueltCodes/m4l1_managing_a_project/README.md

 # m4l1_managing_a_project
-## Repo Test class by Meta on Coursera courser certification
+## Repo Test class by Meta on Coursera course certification